Andrzej Sapkowski: Legal dispute with CD Projekt

-In October 2018, he filed a lawsuit against CD Projekt demanding 60 million zloty ($16.1 million) in royalty payments from the company for using the Witcher universe in their computer games.
-The lawsuit was launched despite the fact that Sapkowski had sold the video game rights to the Witcher for a single sum, rather than through a royalties contract.
-Sapkowski and his lawyers based their lawsuit on Article 44 of the Copyright and Related Rights Act.
+In October 2018, he sent an open letter to CD Projekt demanding 60 million zloty ($16.1 million) in royalty payments from the company for using the Witcher universe in their computer games.
+The letter was written despite the fact that Sapkowski had sold the video game rights to the Witcher for a single sum, rather than through a royalties contract.
+Sapkowski and his lawyers based their claims on Article 44 of the Copyright and Related Rights Act.

 CD Projekt released a statement claiming that the author's demands are groundless and that the company had legitimately and legally acquired copyright to Sapkowski's works.
 His decision was criticized by many commentators and gaming journalists including Dmitry Glukhovsky, the author of Metro 2033, who described him as "an old fool" and noted that without the gaming franchise, the Witcher series "would never get this crazy international readership" and would have remained popular only in Central and Eastern Europe.

-On 20 December 2019, the writer and the company resolved the lawsuit with an amicable settlement.
-The company stated this deal was made in an effort "to maintain good relations with authors of works which have inspired CD Projekt Red’s own creations."
-The details of this arrangement weren't made public.
+On 20 December 2019, the writer and the company resolved the dispute with an amicable settlement.
+The company stated this deal was made in an effort "to maintain good relations with authors of works which have inspired CD Projekt Red's own creations."
+The details of this arrangement were not made public.